View on GitHub

 In some cases, you may want to ignore flake8 errors or set limits differently, for example if you want to increase your line length to 120.
 You can reconfigure flake8 in a number of different ways, and we will be using a flake8 configuration file.

-In order to do so, place a .flake8 file in the root of your folder.
-The top of the file contains the line [flake8] - see the example.
+In order to do so, place a .flake8 file in the root of your assignment repository.
+The top of the file contains the line [flake8].
 A list of ignored errors can be included following the ignore option.

 If you want to ignore additional errors to the ones specified in your flake8 configuration file, use extend-ignore (instead of ignore) when invoking flake8 (just using ignore will overwrite the specifications in your .flake8 configuration).